Sales Market

 Porto city has 7 parishes.
 The parish of Aldoar, Foz and Nevogilde, comprises the wealthiest neighbourhoods in Porto along the sea front, while recent developments have been targeted at the Historic Centre and Riverfront Area.

 Porto recorded a strong level of construction growth in the beginning of the century.
 However, according to the last Census, there were 133 thousand homes in Porto in 2021 reflecting a decrease of 3% in the last decade.
 New completions plummeted between 2011 and 2016, although a new dynamic has been observed since 2018 with new supply in 2020 and 2021 almost triplicating the previous years values (approximately 900 unit in 2021, but still far from levels of new houses of the beginning of the century that surpassed 1,000 houses per year.
+Similar to Lisbon, in 2017 we began to witness the sale of large plots for development in other councils of Metropolitan Area which combined with the lack of new developments until 2018 may explain this downward trend.

 Regarding sales, there was a fall from 7,000 homes in 2000 to 3,000 in 2012.
 Increase initiated in 2013 with high growths recorded since 2015, achieving 6,800 units sold in 2018, but a decrease was observed in 2020.
 Notwithstanding, and, similarly to Lisbon, a significant percentage of these sales are not intended for permanent housing, reflecting a high imbalance between supply and demand.

-Housing prices have seen a considerable increase (23%) between 2019 and 2021, achieving a median sales value of €2,467/sqm in the third quarter of 2022.
-Median sales price for new houses has also been registering an upward trend to €2,937/sqm in the third quarter of 2022.
+Housing prices have seen a considerable increase (23%) between 2019 and 2021, achieving a median sales value of €2,684/sqm in the second quarter of 2023.

 Rental Market

-Updated in March 2023
+Updated in February 2024

 The Private Rented Sector in Portugal is still immature.
 In the first part of this century the size of the rental sector was in decline.
 This was the result of a strong stimulus towards home ownership, provided by tax incentives, low interest rates and high loan-to-value ratios.
 This was coupled with a long period of strict rent controls.
 Nevertheless, profound changes in the lease law in 2012 and a strong growth in house prices, has reversed this trend.
 By 2019, PRS had grown to 26% of households, up from 20% in 2011.
 We expect this trend to be maintained as several macro trends such as growing flexibility and mobility, age of marriage and first childbirth, scarcity of affordable housing, amongst other, are impacting the way that people live.